MaggieHibberd/CV/README.md

 Working in project management across various industries from banking and aviation including working from initial project phase to implementation as BAU in what was then the newly formed Digital Rectifications at Lloyds Banking Group.
 Activities included working across teams to access and analyze data, assisting with calculations for redress payments, cross-checking redress payments; organising customer communications and dealing with further queries or complaints should they arise.

-Other key area of expertise includes stakeholder management, liaising with key stakeholders and vendors to negotiate performance and operational agreements.
+Other key areas of expertise include stakeholder management, liaising with key stakeholders and vendors to negotiate performance and operational agreements.
 Risk Management, Compliance and Audit actions combined with management and oversight of MI reporting.
 Building effective relationships peers in the supply chain organisations to achieve joint goals.
 As well as operating as the SPOC for multiple Workstreams.

 ## Education